nhuerta/dota2-gsi-replay-capture/README.md

 ## Future Development

-- Support for additional heroes beyond Mirana
-- Voice control commands for saving a replay buffer and correcting confidence levels
+- Voice control commands for saving a replay buffer on demand
 - Support for interfacing with Philips Hue Bridge for LED effects (in progress)
+- Enemy kill tracking (in progress)
 - Expanded event detection (teamfights, Roshan kills, etc.)
 - User interface for configuration and highlight management
 - Performance metrics and analysis based on captured game data
 - Integration with external APIs for more detailed game information
 - Advanced ML-based detection for complex game scenarios
 - Support for team-based events and coordination detection
+- Support for additional heroes beyond Mirana

 ## Contributing